sheehui/tp/docs/DeveloperGuide.md

 details, and this is where DonnaFin comes in.

 DonnaFin gives Financial Advisors a platform to multiple clients, and store the `Contact Details`, `Policies`, `Assets`, `Liabilities`, and `Notes` for each and every client they want to register with the application.
-In the Developer Guide, it will be explained how all the different classes, and components of DonnaFin come together to create a software that is able to perform this functionality.
+In the Developer Guide it will be explained how all the different classes, and components of DonnaFin come together to create a software that is able to perform this functionality.